The Clear

 week long.

-We looked good.
+We looked good together.
 I felt confident.
+Bring it

 |